ngang002/FakeNewsClassification/README.md

   3. Label (0 for fake, 1 for real)

+In this figure I show the percentage of real news (blue) versus fake news (red) in a pie chart.
+There are slightly more
 ![In this figure ](DataExploration_Plots/real_vs_fake.png)

-In this figure I show the number of real news vs fake news

 ![In this figure](DataExploration_Plots/length_Of_articles.png)